mirage1129/lani_site/README.md

 	b.
 Set up Digital Ocean server
 		i.
 Initial server setup (do all steps - refer to note below)
 			- https://www.digitalocean.com/community/tutorials/initial-server-setup-with-ubuntu-16-04
-			- NOTE: After you're done with the guide, open port 8080 with the command `sudo ufw allow 8080` so you can test the deployment.
-(Port 4000 won't work for outside connections because Cloudflare only supports certain port numbers on HTTP and HTTPs) ii.
+			- NOTE: After you're done with the guide, open port 4000 with the command `sudo ufw allow 4000` so you can test the deployment later. ii.
 Install Nginx (do all steps)
 			- https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-16-04
 		iii.
 Create server blocks (do all steps)